irohitb/react-native-keyboard-view-space/README.md

 ### Real World Example Code

-<strong> Note: </strong> Here is the [JSX code](https://github.com/blendtale/react-native-next-input/blob/master/example.js) and the [relavent styling](https://github.com/blendtale/react-native-next-input/blob/master/example.stylesheet.js) for the above gif UI.
-The  code also uses a [react-native-next-input]( https://www.npmjs.com/package/react-native-next-input) node module but that it totally optional for you to use it
+<strong> Note: </strong> Here is the [JSX code](https://github.com/blendtale/react-native-keyboard-view-space/blob/master/example.js) and the [relavent styling](https://github.com/blendtale/react-native-keyboard-view-space/blob/master/example.stylesheet.js) for the above gif UI.
+The  code also uses a [react-native-keyboard-view-space]( https://www.npmjs.com/package/react-native-keyboard-view-space) node module but that it totally optional for you to use it